Johnny Wactor, Former 'General Hospital' Actor, Killed in Downtown Los Angeles Shooting - ExBulletin

 The shooting happened around 3 a.m.
 Saturday when the victim approached three men in downtown Los Angeles, according to the Los Angeles Police Department.

-Her mother, Scarlett Wactor, said ABC7 that her 37-year-old son had left work at a rooftop bar with a co-worker when he saw someone near his car and thought it was being towed.
+His mother, Scarlett Wactor, told ABC 7 that her 37-year-old son left his job at a rooftop bar with a co-worker when he saw someone near his car and thought it was being towed.
 A suspect wearing a mask opened fire, his mother said.

 Three suspects left the scene, police said.
 Wactor was rushed to hospital, where he died.